OthankQ/100-days-of-code/r1-log.md

 ### R1D73
 Still digging into React with @tylermcginnis courses.
 Watched his bootcamp video on youtube and decided to subscribe to his other courses.

+### R1D74
+Learned how Webpack and Babel works their magic behind the scenes when using React and tried setting them up manually.
+Also learned how to use .map() and .filter() to pass in array data and create list elements depending on data length.